-The project started by thinking about how to utilise a large video wall at Future Cities Laboratory, a Singapore-based Swiss research institution focusing on urban planning.
+The project started by thinking about utilising a large videowall at Future Cities Laboratory, a Singapore-based Swiss research institution that focuses on urban design.
 The video wall consists of 16 units of 55" displays in a 4×4 grid, resulting in a 33-megapixel display.
 It's approximately 4.9m wide and 2.7m high.
-In spite of the fact that it's a quite high-spec display, it had until then been used only for standard slide presentations.
+Even though it's a pretty high-spec display, it had until then been used only for standard slide presentations.

-The most challenging part was figuring out how to visualise multiple geo-data and show multimedia content at the same time.
-The datasets are for example:
+The most challenging part was figuring out how to visualise multiple geo-data and show multimedia content simultaneously.
+The datasets are, for example:

 Multimedia content includes:

-The following were the goals of the project:
+The followings are the goals of the project:

 I considered that the Singapore Views tool would be used in two distinct modes: